Victorian Makeup Tutorial – DIY rouge and lip stain, with beauty tips

-To achieve a naturalistic Victorian Makeup style, we must create two things before we begin: a liquid Rouge and Lip Stain.
+To achieve a naturalistic Victorian makeup style, we must create two things before we begin: a liquid rouge and lip stain.

 - 10 drops of red food colouring

-Next, we’re going to test the Rouge.
-Put a tiny dab of Rouge on the back of your hand and rub.
-Look at the color, dose it stain too much?
-Add a tad more of foundation.
+Next, we’re going to test the rouge.
+Put a tiny dab of rouge on the back of your hand and rub.
+Look at the colour.
+Does it stain too much?
+Add a tad more foundation.
 Only a tiny amount of colour showing?
 Add a few more drops.

-Before you create and apply your homemade Lip Stain you can, if you wish, first use a homemade lip scrub to make your lips beautifully soft and smooth – the cinnamon in the scrub will increase the size of your pout, too.
+Before you create and apply your homemade lip stain you can, if you wish, first use a homemade lip scrub to make your lips beautifully soft and smooth.
+The cinnamon in the scrub will increase the size of your pout, too.

 - Plastic knife

-- Plastic Plate
+- Plastic plate

 - 8 drops of red food colouring